PRTG/PythonMiniProbe/README.md

 Current Status: BETA
 MiniProbe POC for PRTG Network Monitor written in Python which accesses the MiniProbe Interface on the PRTG Core Server.

-DO NOT USE THIS BRANCH!
-NOT FUNCTIONAL!
+DO NOT USE THIS BRANCH IN PRODUCTION!
+Development!

 Build Status
 ------------